dailytutorfor.you

 /add-plugin superpowers

-Or search for "superpowers" in Cursor's plugin marketplace.
+Or search for "superpowers" in the Cursor plugin marketplace.

 3. OpenAI Codex